Medical Student Education

 The core four-week psychiatry experience combines acute inpatient, outpatient, consultation, addiction, and emergency psychiatry assignments in which the student is exposed to an array of psychopathologies in a variety of treatment settings.
 Pharmacologic, psychotherapeutic, biological, and psychosocial treatment modalities are utilized.

 Students work under the preceptorship of a psychiatry attending and resident while assigned to an inpatient or consult service.
-Three hospitals are utilized for these assignments.
-They include the University of Maryland Medical Center, the Baltimore VA Medical Center, and Sheppard Pratt Hospital.
+Four hospitals are utilized for these assignments.
+They include the University of Maryland Medical Center, University of Maryland Midtown Campus Hospital, the Baltimore VA Medical Center, and Sheppard Pratt Hospital.
 Students are assigned approximately three patients and serve as their primary medical manager under the direction of the resident and attending psychiatrist.
-This responsibility and involvement with patients provides an ideal setting in which the student may apply the biopsychosocial concepts learned in the second-year ICM II and Pathophysiology and Therapeutics courses.
+This responsibility and involvement with patients provides an ideal setting in which the student may apply the biopsychosocial concepts learned in the ICM2 and Brain and Behavior Courses.
 The student assumes an integral role on the multidisciplinary team and ward milieu.

 Students are also given clinical exposure to patients with psychiatric or behavioral problems in a variety of other treatment settings.
 These are generally comprised of a morning or afternoon with psychiatric faculty in outpatient settings.
 Current assignments include community mental health clinics, a geriatric psychiatry clinic, a child psychiatry clinic, a primary care clinic, and telepsychiatry.